nikkilr88/eggheadio_graphql-query-language_notes/16_Query_GraphQL_Interface_Types_in_GraphQL_Playground.md

 If we open the `allPets` query in the schema, we'll see that it's no longer a type, but an interface. _An interface is an abstract type that includes a set of fields, and these fields must be used when creating new instances of that interface._

 Here we have the `Pet` interface.
 It's the 'base', and it has several fields on it.
-Our enumerators (`Cat`, `Dog`, etc.) from the previous pet library are now implementatios of the `Pet` interface.
+Our enumerators (`Cat`, `Dog`, etc.) from the previous pet library are now implementations of the `Pet` interface.

 ![alt text](https://i.ibb.co/F8bXbSP/scrnli-1-25-2020-2-37-27-PM.png)